Getting ready for Christmas. If those words fill you with a sense of panic, you’re not alone!

 Clearing out unwanted clothes, books and toys might not seem like an obvious way to save time at Christmas, but making space in your home is a great way to help things run smoothly.

 Decluttering will make it quicker and easier to keep your home clean and tidy.
-Making space also allows you to find homes for new toys and gifts without spending ages clearing up first.
+Making space also allows you to find homes for new toys and gifts without spending ages clearing up first – and it will also mean you have room for the Christmas tree!

 It’s also a good idea to take a little time to re-organise and re-stack your kitchen cupboards.
 It’s the same principle here: knowing where everything is, and having space for extra supplies will save you time when the kitchen goes into full-on Christmas mode.
 It will also help you identify things you need to add to the shopping list, so you don’t have to make a last-minute dash to the shops.